TEXT-S&P summary: Steel Authority of India Ltd.

 SAIL has about INR45 billion in short-term borrowings under local and foreign currency working capital facilities.
 We believe the company would be able to roll over the short-term debt, given its strong banking relationships.

 In fiscal 2014, we expect sources to cover only 50% of uses.
 However, we expect SAIL to tie up adequate funds for its capital expenditure.
 We believe the company has strong access to funding, particularly from the domestic capital markets and local banks.
-This is because of SAIL’s leading position in terms of production in India’s steel industry and its government parentage.
+This is because of the company’s leading position in India’s steel industry and its government parentage.

 Outlook

-The negative outlook on SAIL reflects the negative outlook on the sovereign rating on India.
+The negative outlook on SAIL is consistent with the outlook on the sovereign credit rating on India.

 We could lower the rating on SAIL if we downgrade India.
 We could also lower the rating if SAIL’s stand-alone credit profile deteriorates materially because of any further significant delays or cost overruns in the company’s capacity plans that weaken its financial performance.
 A downgrade trigger could be our expectation that the ratio of adjusted debt to EBITDA will be above 3.5x for a prolonged period.

-We could revise the outlook on SAIL to stable if: (1) we revise the outlook on the sovereign rating to stable; and (2) we expect the company’s debt-to-EBITDA ratio to remain below 3.0x on a sustained basis following the completion of some of its large expansion projects.
+We could revise the outlook on SAIL to stable if: (1) we revise the sovereign outlook to stable; and (2) we expect the company’s debt-to-EBITDA ratio to remain below 3.0x on a sustained basis following the completion of some of its large expansion projects.